hcwongleo/amazon-ivs-real-time-token-restriction/BLOG_POST.md

 - An IAM user with sufficient permissions to deploy Lambda, API Gateway, Secrets Manager, WAF, and CloudFormation resources
 - An existing Amazon IVS Real-Time Streaming stage.
 For more information, refer to [Creating a stage](https://docs.aws.amazon.com/ivs/latest/RealTimeUserGuide/getting-started-create-stage.html)
 - [Node.js](https://nodejs.org/) 20.x or later installed locally for packaging the Lambda function
-- A generated key pair (private and public keys in PEM format)

 ## Walkthrough

 In this section, we walk you through the steps to deploy the secure token generation system.
 The walkthrough follows these high-level steps:

-1. Generate keys for JWT signing
-2. Import the public key to AWS IVS
+1. Set up key pair (generate and import to IVS)
-3. Prepare the Lambda deployment package
+2. Prepare the Lambda deployment package
-4. Deploy the CloudFormation stack
+3. Deploy the CloudFormation stack
-5. Set the private key in Secrets Manager
+4. Set the private key in Secrets Manager
-6. Upload the Lambda function code
+5. Upload the Lambda function code
-7. Get your API endpoint
+6. Get your API endpoint
-8. Configure and run the player locally
+7. Configure and run the player locally
-9. Test token generation with the player
+8. Test token generation with the player
-10. Verify security controls
+9. Verify security controls

 Complete the steps in the following sections.

 ### Step 1: Set up key pair

 To enable secure token signing, you need a public/private key pair.
-The private key stays with you to sign tokens locally, while the public key is registered with Amazon IVS to verify token authenticity when participants join your stage.
+The private key will be stored in AWS Secrets Manager for Lambda to sign tokens, while the public key is registered with Amazon IVS to verify token authenticity when participants join your stage.
 You have two options for creating the key pair:

 **Option A: Create with the Console (Recommended)**